Pool Chemical Calculator — Chlorine, pH, Salt & Shock

 What's the ideal chlorine level for a pool?

-Free chlorine should be between 1-3 ppm (parts per million) for regular swimming.
+Free chlorine should be between 1–3 ppm for regular swimming.
 After shocking, wait until chlorine drops below 5 ppm before swimming.
+Note: the correct minimum depends on your CYA level — at CYA 50 ppm, minimum FC is 4 ppm, not 1 ppm.
+Use the CYA/FC calculator to find the right target for your stabilizer level.

 Why does my pH keep rising?